Mapping the Two-Component Atomic Fermi Gas to the Nuclear Shell-Model: Shell Model Monte Carlo Method

 where $\Phi(\sigma)=\mathrm{Tr}_N U_\sigma(\beta,0)/\vert \mathrm{Tr}_N U_\sigma(\beta,0) \vert$ is the ``sign'' and $\langle \Omega \rangle_\sigma=\mathrm{Tr}_N \vert \Omega U_\sigma(\beta,0)\vert / \mathrm{Tr}_N U_\sigma(\beta,0)$.
 The observable $\langle \Omega \rangle$ is then computed in a Monte Carlo integration by selecting an ensemble of auxiliary fields ($\sigma_1, \ldots, \sigma_N$) sampled according to the distribution function $W(\sigma)$, i.e.,

 Success of the outlined method hinges on the sign $\Phi(\sigma)$ of the weight function $W(\sigma)$.
 Unfortunately, in the most general case, $\mathrm{Tr}_N U_\sigma(\beta,0)$ is not always positive hence $\Phi(\sigma)$ can be $\pm 1$.
 Such fluctuations causes significant cancellations in the denominator of Eq.~\ref{Eq:MonteCarlo} and renders the method ineffective due to large statistical uncertainties in $\langle \Omega \rangle$.
-In the literature, this problem is referred to as the Monte Carlo sign problem.
+In the literature, this problem is referred to as the Monte Carlo sign problem and it is common to Quantum Monte Carlo methods in fermionic many-body problems (see f.x. the review in Ref.~\cite{linden1992}).
 For any Hamiltonian (Eq.~\ref{Eq:GenHam}) with all $V_\alpha<0$, $h_\sigma$ are always time-reversal invariant, since all $s_\alpha$ are real (Eq.~\ref{Eq:LinHam}).
 As was shown by Lang {\it et al.} \cite{lang1993}, time-reversal invariance of $h_\sigma$ implies that the eigenvalues of the matrix $\mathrm{U}_\sigma$ come in complex-conjugate pairs which, in turn, ensures that the grand-canonical partition function $\mathrm{Tr} U_\sigma$ is positive definite.
 In the canonical ensemble, projections on even number of particles always preserve the good sign as long as the grand canonical partition function is positive definite.
-However for systems with odd-number of particles, projections on to an odd number of particles usually reintroduces the sign problem at large values of $\beta$ even when the grand canonical partition function is positive definite.
+However for systems with odd-number of particles, projections onto an odd number of particles usually reintroduces the sign problem at large values of $\beta$ even when the grand canonical partition function is positive definite.

+Although Quantum Monte Carlo simulations are susceptible to the sign problem for a general two-body interaction and require practical approaches to avoid it~\cite{scalapino1981,chen2004, carlson2003,giorgini2005,forbes2012,burovski2006,bulgac2006,magierski2009,endres2011,carlson2011,mukherjee2013}, purely attractive two-body interactions are known to be free of this restriction~\cite{bulgac2006,chris2012}.
+For the benefit of both nuclear and atomic physics communities, we also demonstrate the absence of the sign problem explicitly for an attractive zero-range interaction in the next section.